MimIR 0.1

 Matching IR

-MimIR provides different means to scrutinize Defs.
-Matching built-ins, i.e. all subclasses of Def, works slightly differently than matching Axioms.
+MimIR provides several ways to scrutinize Defs.
+Matching built-ins, i.e. subclasses of Def, works a little differently from matching axioms.

 Methods beginning with

-• isa work like a dynamic_cast with a runtime check and return nullptr if the cast is not possible, while
+• isa behave like dynamic_cast: they perform a runtime check and return nullptr if the cast fails;

 void foo(const Def* def) {